autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/digital-twin-simulation/awsim-tutorial.md

 !!! note

-    The binary is just a sample one for the initial testing, the official one from TIER IV will be released in October
+    The binary is just a sample one for the initial testing, for active developers of Autoware only.
+To get access, please contact Wojciech Jaworski on Autoware Discord.
+The official binary from TIER IV will be released in October.

 ## Hardware requirements